 This isn’t a road trip for first-time travelers to Australia.
 The distances involved on a journey from Cairns to Darwin are vast, and you’ll need to be comfortable driving for long periods of time with few breaks to the monotony.

 Our itinerary takes you along sealed roads, meaning that you can rent cars and campervans to complete the journey without worrying about your rental company’s off-road policy.
 However, make sure you have adequate insurance and roadside assistance which covers remote locations.

-For travel insurance we recommend World Nomads.
+For travel insurance we recommend SafetyWing.
+Its cheap price of only $40/month really makes it a no-brainer.
 You can get a quick quote below.

 If you have a four by four you have more options to explore along the way and to take more remote detours.